emmanueletti/spacestagram/README.md

 TODO

-- refactor (especially order form)
+- refactor order form
-- clean up classnames
-- add environment flag for nasa fetch
+- disable order print button if link is a video
 - deploy!